 Additional directorial and design experience includes productions of Don Pasquale, Don Giovanni and L'incoronazione di Poppea, as well as original outreach productions of A Midsummer Night’s Dream and the premiere of Lori Laitman’s The Three Feathers in collaboration with the composer.
-He recently directed and designed a double bill of Campbell and Bolcom's Lucrezia and Ferrer and Piazzolla's tango operita Maria de Buenos Aires, and designed the set and stage projections for Postcard from Morocco.
+He recently directed The Magic Flute for Lawrence Opera Theatre, designed the world premiere of The Woman of Salt, and provided scenic design for Postcard from Morocco and a double bill of the American premiere of The Prodigal Child and Menotti’s The Medium produced by Florida State Opera.

 Having received his undergraduate degree in voice from Florida State University, Grant served as production coordinator for the Florida State Opera for two seasons before attaining a graduate degree in interior design.
 After establishing himself as a designer and design educator as associate vice president of the Savannah College of Art and Design in Hong Kong, he married his expertise in classical music and design by completing another master’s degree in stage direction and design before beginning his professional directorial career.